nhsconnect/prm-practice-migration/guide/01-kick-off.md

 * Commissioning Support Unit (CSU)
 * Explore with your CSU the availability of any supporting roles such as Business change, Training leads, Data quality teams etc
 * Clinical Commissioning Group (CCG)
-* new supplier (target) - The new supplier of the GP clinical system
+* New supplier (target) - The new supplier of the GP clinical system
-* Source supplier - Existing supplier of the GP clinical system
+* Existing supplier (Source) - Existing supplier of the GP clinical system
 * Surrounding and community services - Pharmacies, Pathology labs, [Electronic Prescription Service (EPS)](https://digital.nhs.uk/services/electronic-prescription-service), [GP2GP](https://digital.nhs.uk/services/gp2gp), [Summary Care Records (SCR)](https://digital.nhs.uk/services/summary-care-records-scr), Out of hours, 111 and any screening services etc
 * Any third party system supplier that integrates with your principal clinical system, for example, DocMan or Apollo Scan, DispensIT